CZ-NIC/knot-resolver/modules/policy/README.rst

 .. py:attribute:: QTRACE

-   Pretty-print DNS response packets from authoritative servers into the verbose log for the query and its sub-queries.
+   Pretty-print DNS response packets from authoritative servers into debug logs for the query and its sub-queries.
 It's useful for debugging weird DNS servers.
-Verbose logging must be enabled using :func:`verbose` for this policy to be effective.
+   Note that debug-level logs are off by default; see :func:`set_log_level`.

    .. code-block:: lua